blazium-engine/blazium-docs/tutorials/animation/creating_movies.rst

 ::

-    godot --path /path/to/your_project --write-movie output.avi
+    blazium --path /path/to/your_project --write-movie output.avi

 If the output path is relative, then it is **relative to the project folder**, not the current working directory.
 In the above example, the file will be